 - Digitally secure - no connection to the internet or your IT system

 - Can leverage revenue and donation income

 Who is using it?

 Major historic and natural heritage organisations such as the National Trust, National Trust for Scotland, Cadw, RSPB, and Canal and River Trust as well as high-profile visitor attractions such as the Tower of London (Historic Royal Palaces) and the Commonwealth War Graves Commission.
-At the other end of the scale, many historic parish churches, and small independent and volunteer-led museums and visitor centres, such as Coombe Mill, and Ryhope Steam Pumping Station.
-Professional interpreters are major players in developing innovative content for the info-Point platform and recommending it for appropriate projects.
-We are always more than happy to provide references and testimonials that are relevant to your project.
-Use the link on the main menu to see customer reviews.
+At the other end of the scale, many historic parish churches, and small independent and volunteer-led museums and visitor centres (see 'Reviews' section for case stories).
+Professional heritage interpreters are major players in developing innovative content for the info-Point platform and recommending it for appropriate projects.
+We are always more than happy to provide references, testimonials, and heritage interpreters that are relevant to your project.

 What is the visitor experience?

-Use signage and leaflets alert visitors to the Info-Point facility.
+Signage and leaflets are used to alert visitors to the otherwise invisible Info-Point Wi-Fi.
 The visitor connects to the Wi-Fi just as they would do at home or in a public building.

-The visitor then opens their normal browser, and goes to your home page.
+The visitor opens their normal browser, and goes to your home page.
 From there they can interact with whatever content you have provided.
-They are only able to access what is on the Info-Point unit that they are connected to.
+They are only able to access what is on the Info-Point unit.
 They can't access the public internet - making it safe for children and secure against misuse.

-Once the user moves out of Wi-Fi range, the Info-Point content will no longer be available to them, although any content you have made downloadable can be saved on their device for use later, such as event leaflets, maps, and trails, or leaflets promoting future events.
+Once the user moves out of Wi-Fi range, the Info-Point content will no longer be available to them, although any content you have made downloadable can be saved on their device for use later, such as maps, and trails, or leaflets promoting future events.